 As of April 1 2020, I still plan to iterate on this project and add more features.

 A friend mentioned to me a while back that Chrome extensions were relatively simple to develop.
 I took that thought into the back of my mind, thinking that I could some day build one as an easy way to get started with software projects.
 Reflecting on the actual difficulty of this project, I wouldn't say it was "easy", but at no point during the development process did I find it particularly hard.
 I believe this is because Chrome extensions are quite simple to get started, and after that you can immediately see ways to improve your project.
 As I kept working on the extension, new features kept popping into my head, and I was inspired to knock them out right away.
 I began by messing around in a low-stakes way, but I quickly fell down the rabbit hole of web development.
 This is something I wrote about in my blog post about Glide, which is a no-code app development tool.

 This was the first project that I distributed publicly.
-I believe it is a testament to how much more easily distributable software is than hardware.
-All of my other projects have been one-off prototypes.
-Although in each case I was only building something for myself, it was just a few extra steps to take my code for this project and list it on the Chrome Web Store for anyone to use.
+Coming from a hardware background, all of my other projects have been one-off prototypes.
+Although in this case I was also only building something for myself, it was just a few extra steps to take my code for this project and package for anyone to use.
 I wrote about some differences between software and hardware development in a previous project's page, and I'll probably turn this topic into a full blog post sometime in the near future.
-For now, I'll add that it was really encouraging to see immediate feedback on my project as I built it.
+For now, I'll add that it was really encouraging to see immediate progress on my project as I built it.
 I could hit save and a new version of the code would pop up in my browser.